eddyerburgh/notes/docs/computer-networking/computer-networking.md

 The **presentation layer** ensures that the syntax and semantics of the data that’s being transmitted will be understood by other machines.

 The **application layer** can contain a variety of protocols that are used by an application.
-HTTP is a popular application protocol.
+HTTP is a popular application layer protocol.

 {% cite computer-networks -l 43-5 %}